akhilum/akhilum.github.io/_posts/2016-02-28-The Lishtness of Being by Frank Wilczek.markdown

 ---
 layout: post
-title:  "The Lightness of Being by Frnk Wilczek - Book Review"
+title:  "The Lightness of Being by Frank Wilczek - Book Review"
 date:   2016-02-28 10:18:00
 categories: Book-Review Science
 thumbnail: "/assets/images/lightness_of_being.jpg"
 excerpt: "The author, nobel laureate Frank Wilczek, explains the origin of mass, the specious weakness of gravity and unification of the forces.
 I review the book and summarize some concepts."
 ---

-#Review
+##Review

 The Lightness of being distills the concepts of reltivity, Quantum chromodynamics, Quantum electrodynamics and unification to a downright pedestrian language.
 It allows a person like me to grasp such a vast knowledge in a relatively short duration of time.
 A great read to brink you up to speed with the latest in science.